 The stone wall near the field as seen in this view looking northbound shows the challenge this descent poses for bicyclists.

-Approaching the Red-White Trail, the relocated section of the Red Trail parallels are large stone wall as it descends a gentle slope.
+Approaching the Red-White Trail, the relocated section of the Red Trail parallels a large stone wall as it descends a gentle slope.

 At the Red-White Trail, the Red Trail passes between two trees in this view looking north.
 Turning right here onto the Red-White Trail leads to the Hill Street parking lot.